 The majority of successful entrepreneurs and small business owners have a greater sense of purpose beyond themselves.
 They are driven by it.
 They put their efforts in uncovering their purpose and aligning it with the vision of the business.

-Both entrepreneurs and small business owners are passionate and positive at the same time
+- Passionate and positive at the same time

 Passion is one of the most important traits of both entrepreneurs and small business owners.
 They genuinely love what they do and put their maximum effort towards achieving their goals and objectives.